pwang13/ushell/README.md

 ##I/O Redirection
 The following separators indicate that the subsequent word is the name of a file to which the command’s standard input, standard output, or standard error is redirected.
-< Redirect the standard input.
-* >, >& Redirect the standard output to a file.
-If file does not exist, it is created.
-If it does exist, it is overwritten and its previous contents are lost.
-The & form redirects both standard output and standard error to the file.
-*>>, >>&
-Append the standard output.
-Like >, but places output at the end of the file rather than overwriting.
-The & form appends both standard output and standard error to the file.
 ##Command Execution
 If the command is an ush shell built-in, the shell executes it directly.
 Otherwise, the shell searches for a file by that name with execute access.
 If the command-name contains a /, the shell takes it as a pathname and